 Use this cheat sheet to understand your technology choices for the presentation layer.
-Your choice of presentation technology will be related to the type of user experience you plan to deliver.
+Your choice of presentation technology will be related to both the application type you are developing and the type of user experience you plan to deliver.
 Use the Presentation Layer Technology Summary to review each technology and its description.
 Use the Benefits and Considerations Matrix to make an informed choice of presentation technology based on the advantages and considerations of each one.
 Use the Common Scenarios and Solutions to map your application scenario to common presentation technology solutions.